 Technical notes and how to send feedback

 As technology evolves so does our internal communication processes.
 We are working on new features in Cor that will support and enhance internal communication among our community.
 We are also working on features that will enhance internal communication access via mobile devices.

-If you have questions, concerns or suggestions, please contact all or one of the following:
+If you have questions, concerns or suggestions, please contact:

 Bob Ashenmacher at firstname.lastname@example.org